FACET: Multi-Agent AI Supporting Teachers in Scaling Differentiated Learning for Diverse Students: Introduction

 \section{Introduction}

-Today's classrooms are increasingly diverse, with students varying widely in prior knowledge, motivation, language proficiency, and learning differences \cite{siepmann_attention_2023}.
-This diversity includes a significant number of learners with neurodiversity: an estimated 5\% to 17\% of schoolchildren have dyslexia \cite{HABIB2013229} and 11.4\% of U.S. children aged 3–17 years received an attention-deficit/hyperactivity disorder (ADHD) diagnosis in 2022 \cite{danielson_adhd_2024}.
+Today's classrooms are increasingly diverse, with students varying widely in prior knowledge, motivation, language proficiency, and learning differences.
+This diversity includes a significant number of learners with neurodiversity: an estimated 5\% to 17\% of schoolchildren have dyslexia \cite{habibChapter23Dyslexia2013} and 11.4\% of U.S. children aged 3–17 years received an attention-deficit/hyperactivity disorder (ADHD) diagnosis in 2022 \cite{danielson_adhd_2024}.
 Addressing such heterogeneity requires differentiated instruction, for example, adapting content and support to individual learners.
-Yet differentiation significantly increases instructional complexity and teacher workload \cite{siepmann_attention_2023}, creating a persistent gap between pedagogical ideals and what is feasible in everyday classroom practice \cite{tomlinson_differentiated_2017}.
+Yet differentiation significantly increases instructional complexity and teacher workload, creating a persistent gap between pedagogical ideals and what is feasible in everyday classroom practice.
 Artificial intelligence (AI) has emerged as a potential solution to this challenge.
-AI-driven educational platforms, such as Khan Academy's Khanmigo in the United States \cite{khan_academy_khan_2025} or Squirrel AI in China \cite{squirrelai_squirrel_2025} increasingly offer individualized learning paths.
-Yet these systems are predominantly student-facing, designed for direct learner interaction rather than teacher support \cite{xu_classroom_2025}.
+AI-driven educational platforms, such as Khan Academy's Khanmigo in the United States \cite{khanacademyKhanAcademy2025} or Squirrel AI in China \cite{squirrelaiSquirrelAI2025} increasingly offer individualized learning paths.
+Yet these systems are predominantly student-facing, designed for direct learner interaction \cite{zhang_simulating_2025}, rather than teacher support.
 Moreover, their adaptation is typically driven by performance metrics alone, leaving them largely insensitive to the motivational barriers, affective responses, and processing differences that characterize diverse learners.

-Educational research demonstrates that effective differentiation must extend beyond cognitive performance to include motivational factors and learning differences, such as reading and writing difficulties or ADHD \cite{bernacki_systematic_2021,Gaye2024-sq,Montague2011-es}.
-Evidence supports this approach: Stepwise cognitive strategies improve mathematics outcomes for students with ADHD \cite{Iseman2011-ep}, whose working memory deficits require specially designed materials \cite{Gaye2024-sq}, while structured differentiation benefits learners with other learning disabilities \cite{Montague2011-es}.
-However, implementing such comprehensive differentiation in everyday practice remains prohibitively time-intensive for most teachers.